moleseaau/moleseaau.github.io/docs/index.md

-# World Happiness Report Data Visualization
+# World Happiness Report: Data Visualization

 On this page the visualizations described in the DataVis report can found as a HTML file.
 There, the visualizations interactive elements can be played around with.